Josiah Winslow solves Advent of Code

 # splitters, but that never happens in the input.

-timelines[col] = 0
+beams[col] = 0

-return num_splits, sum(timelines)
+return num_splits, sum(beams)

 Footnotes